 Devices: iPhone, Android, tablets, Mac, Windows

 For freelancers who bill by the hour, tracking time by hand can be a chore.
 Toggl is a one-click app and Google Chrome plug-in built to track the time you spend on a job for easier billing.
 You can either click the Toggl button to begin tracking, or if you forget, you can enter your time later.
 It also works across devices—hit the Toggl button on your phone, and the timer will start on your computer too.
 Toggl comes with unlimited projects and clients, as well as color-coding capabilities to easily distinguish between jobs.
+The Freelance Effect provides a useful in-depth review for those curious to see how the app looks in action.

 Have you tried any productivity apps?
 Which are your favorite?